30 Mar CBD During Pregnancy

 In one study involving mouse embryos, researchers found that while THC hindered the development of embryos that had fewer than 9 cells, CBD caused no such adverse effects.

-An animal study looking at the effects of CBD, THC, and cannabinol (CBN) on mice in early stages of pregnancy found that THC was associated with the self-destruction of embryonic cells, alterations in ovulation, and poor implantation, while CBD and CBN were not.
+An animal study looking at the effects of CBD, THC, and cannabinol (CBN) on mice in the early stages of pregnancy found that THC was associated with the self-destruction of embryonic cells, alterations in ovulation, and poor implantation, while CBD and CBN were not.

 An in vitro study, however, found that chronic exposure of CBD over a 24-72 hour time period may change the physiological characteristics of the placenta.
 This could suggest, the researchers concluded, that long-term exposure to CBD “may reduce placental protective functions and change its morphological and physiological characteristics.”
 As a result of the placenta’s increased permeability, foreign compounds may be more likely to cross the placental barrier and into the fetus.